Texas Holdem Poker

 Texas Holdem is one of the most popular types of Poker ever, perhaps the most famous in Italy thanks to the success of films set in the world of gambling.Despite its attraction to the public, relatively few newbies confidently approach this game.
 Why?
 Perhaps because Texas Holdem is as exciting as it is risky, when you think about the money you risk losing: but not if you decide to play it for free online.The for free mode is always available on many sites that host casinos: new players are thus educated in the world of pastimes for money, and become more responsible.

 Texas Hold'Em, even the less experienced will know, is perhaps the most famous poker variant in the world: made famous by countless films and TV programs, it is now part of popular culture.
 But contrary to what one might suppose, it is possible to practice it even away from the casinos.
 In fact, not only are there software that reproduce the dynamics of the game in all respects, real video games with cards: Texas Hold'Em can now also be played live, live, AND online.
-This is thanks to the internet connection, which allows the aspiring player to connect with the best rooms and play live streaming!
+This is thanks to the internet connection, which allows the aspiring player to connect with the best rooms and play live streaming and casino games list at here!

 As in poker, five cards are also dealt in Texas Hold'Em: but not all together, and this increases the thrill of the game!
 The dealer in fact distributes two immediately to each player, and then a total of five more: three are dealt immediately, the remaining two in subsequent hands (each hand is bet).The bets are used to see which other cards will be dealt, which is fundamental because this "mini deck" can be freely combined with the two cards in your hand to have the best possible hand and win the game.
 These of course are just the basic rules of a game that has many variations too!